oneminch/Notes/React.md

 - Any errors thrown from `<SomeChildComponent />` are caught and handled by the `<ErrorBoundary>` component.

+> [!note]
+> Currently, error boundaries can only be created using class components.
+But, libraries like `react-error-boundary` can provide the functionality.

 ## React Best Practices

 - Never define a component inside another component.